-There are 20 governors who represent a wide cross-section of the business, legal and academic interests in the area.
-Some are parents or ex-parents and some are Old Hymerians.
-The main work of the Board is carried out by committees and working parties, most of which meet termly and all of which the Head attends.
-Members of the Senior Management Team attend the Governors’ Academic Committee meetings.
-The Governors are very committed and fully appreciate the ethos of the School and the demands of running a school.
+There are 21 governors who represent a wide cross-section of business, legal and academic interests in the area.
+Some are current or former parents and some are Old Hymerians.
+The main work of the Board is carried out by committees and working parties, most of which meet termly and are attended by the Headmaster and members of the Senior Management Team where appropriate.

 The information below gives an overview of the constitution, functions and purpose of the Hymers College governing body.

 Hymers College is a registered charity and the members of the Board of Governors are all Trustees.
 They have a legal duty to act in accordance with well-defined rules and principles that reflect their status as Trustees.
 They are also Directors of Hymers College Trustee Limited (which is a registered company) however, in both roles, they are still commonly referred to as Governors.

 All Governors are volunteers who receive no remuneration for serving on the Board and its Standing Committees.
 Governors are expected to serve for an initial minimum period of 5 years and appointments may be renewed for additional terms of 5 years subject to satisfactory performance and commitment.